christianzoppi/assets-backup/readme.md

 All instances of the `SbBackup` class can perform 2 actions: backup a space or backup all the spaces.

 ### SbBackup.backupSpace(spaceId)
-This method can backpu a single space.
-You have to provide the space id as argument.
+This method can backup a single space.
+You have to provide the space id as an argument.

 **Example**:
 ```